New York sues Trump administration over Global Entry ban: It's 'political retribution'

-The Trump administration's decision to bar New Yorkers from enrolling or re-enrolling in Global Entry and other federal Trusted Traveler Programs is unlawful, unconstitutional and discriminatory, New York State officials charged in a federal lawsuit on Monday.
+The Trump administration's decision to bar New Yorkers from enrolling or re-enrolling in Global Entry and other federal Trusted Traveler Programs is unlawful, unconstitutional and discriminatory, New York state officials charged in a federal lawsuit Monday.

-"The Trump administration's new policy not only negatively impacts travelers, workers, commerce, and our economy, but it jeopardizes public safety," said state Attorney General Letitia James.
-"No one should ever use our nation's security as a political weapon, let alone the commander-in-chief."
+"The Trump administration's new policy not only negatively impacts travelers, workers, commerce and our economy, but it jeopardizes public safety," state Attorney General Letitia James said.
+"No one should ever use our nation's security as a political weapon, let alone the commander in chief."

 The Department of Homeland Security announced last week that it was suspending New Yorkers’ ability to enroll in Global Entry and other Trusted Traveler Programs, including FAST and NEXUS.